JSX1x1/projects/Utils/Client/Other/README.md

 # **📌 Tools Collection – General README**

-Welcome to this **Utils directory**!
+Welcome to this **Utils/Client directory**!
 This path contains various **GUI and CLI-based tools** designed for different purposes.
 However, **not every tool has both a GUI and CLI version** for the following reasons:

 ---